Alemi7523/Alemi7523.github.io/index.md

 Same team as when we controlled her before, but the level reset if they went up.
 Go south until you reach the Battleship for a scene.

-Now, we have to  sneak around until reaching Naved’s room, it is upstairs from the dinner hall.
+Now, we have to  sneak around until reaching Neved’s room, it is upstairs from the dinner hall.
 Be careful to not get caught by the guards or you will have to begin again.
 You will see a scene once you enter the room.